Quentin-H/bioNet3D-MDV/README.md

 - A lot of times I use entities and nodes interchangeably.
 Nodes in the network are represented as cubes, these are entities.
 All nodes are entities but not all entities are nodes.

+- Use position multiplier of 9 for yeast network, 125 for human

 Layout idea: http://www.hiveplot.com/